The Regulator Bookshop records

 Conditions Governing Access

 This collection is open for research.

 There are no restrictions on the use of this material except where previously copyrighted material is concerned.
 It is the responsibility of the researcher to obtain all permissions.

 Biographical / Historical

 The Regulator Bookshop is an independent bookstore located on Ninth Street in Durham, NC.
 It first opened for business on December 4, 1976.
-Since 1978 the store has been co-managed by Tom Campbell, one of the original co-founders, and Jim Valentine, with Helen Whiting joining them from 1982 until her death in 1999.
+Since 1978 the store has been co-managed by Tom Campbell, one of the original co-founders, and John Valentine, with Helen Whiting joining them from 1982 until her death in 1999.
 In addition to selling books, the shop maintains an active events calendar, bringing in local and nationally known authors for readings and book signings.
 The name of the store refers to the Regulators, a group of farmers from the Piedmont area of North Carolina who rose up against the colonial government in the years leading up to the American Revolution.

 .5 Linear Feet (1 record box)

 Language of Materials

 The collection is arranged by type of material.

 - Finding Aid for The Regulator Bookshop Records